BioLINCC FAQ

 How long does the request process take?

 The request timing varies significantly, and often is dependent on how quickly you are able to provide the required documentation or respond to questions from BioLINCC staff.
-Data requests can be completed in as little as one week.
-Requests that include biospecimens require additional time for evaluation of the biospecimen inventory and suitability, formal reviews of the request, and biospecimen preparation.
-We typically advise that investigators allow at a minimum three months for completion of a biospecimen request, assuming that funds are immediately available and all request requirements are met in a timely manner. -
+Data requests may be completed in as little as one week.
+Requests that include biospecimens require additional time for evaluation of the biospecimen inventory and suitability, formal reviews of the request, biospecimen preparation and your position in the request queue.
+We typically advise that investigators allow at a minimum three to six months for completion of a biospecimen request, assuming that funds are immediately available and all request requirements are met in a timely manner.

 How long can I use the data?

-A Research Materials Distribution Agreement for data is valid for three years once signed.
+A Research Materials Distribution Agreement for data is valid for twelve months once signed.
 BioLINCC will contact you once the expiration date is approaching.
-If your project is complete, please notify BioLINCC that any data residing on personal computers, portable media, or institutional servers have been permanently deleted and any data CDs have been destroyed.
-If you require more time to work with the data, you may submit a data renewal request. -
+If your project is complete, you and your Institutional Signing Official will be required to attest that any data residing on personal computers, portable media, or institutional servers have been permanently deleted.
+If you require more time to work with the data, you may submit a data renewal request.

 Can I allow other users to access my BioLINCC request?